Skip to main content

 Overview of the eIC Process and Expectations

-The use of e-Consent for research is supported by the Office of Human Research Protections (OHRP) and the Food and Drug Administration (FDA), with the understanding that an e-Consent process must fulfill all the usual requirements for informed consent.
-E-Consent is also allowed for obtaining HIPAA Authorization.
+The use of eConsent for research is supported by the Office of Human Research Protections (OHRP) and the Food and Drug Administration (FDA), with the understanding that an eConsent process must fulfill all the usual requirements for informed consent.
+A HIPAA Authorization may also be obtained electronically.
 WVU OHRP has created the templates listed below to assist researchers in meeting and maintaining compliance with applicable regulatory requirements.

 OHRP Participant must receive a signed copy of the consent document.